Loseto: Physical geography

-The neighborhood is divided in two zones: the old town is a recently built residential area.
+The neighborhood is divided in two zones: the old town and a recently built residential area.

 History

 Loseto was born around the 12th century (it bore the name of Lusitum in medieval times).
 In the 16th century Bona Sforza, queen of Poland and Duchess of Bari, donated the fief of Loseto to her courtier Giosuè de Ruggiero, whose descendants kept it until the abolition of feudalism in 1806.